alexshebanov/EmailViaRest/README.md

 RESTful service, which handles orders for sending emails.

 Techologies i used to develop this service:
-Java 1.8
+Java 1.8,
-Spring Boot
+Spring Boot,
-Spring Data
+Spring Data,
-Spring Security
+Spring Security,
-Spring Mail
+Spring Mail,
-Jackson
+Jackson,
-MySQL Server
+MySQL Server.

 WARNING!
 For succesful building and start the app you should firstly configure \src\main\resources\application.properties file.
 Because it contains